Pastor Emeritus and Founder – Dr. John McNeal, Jr.

 Dr. McNeal announced his retirement and transitioned to Pastor Emeritus in January 2021.
 He and Mrs. McNeal have two daughters, two sons-in-law, and two grandchildren.

-The Atlanta Bible Baptist Church was founded in 1964 by Dr. John McNeal, Jr., with his faithful wife, Earlene, at his side (see Our Pastor ).
-Going from door-to-door, they shared the gospel throughout southwest Atlanta to the “haves and the have-nots.”
+Going from door-to-door, Dr. and Mrs. McNeal shared the gospel throughout southwest Atlanta to the “haves and the have-nots” in 1964.
 They received numerous promises to come to church.
-Pastor jokes that he is probably “the most lied to pastor in Atlanta” since many failed to keep their word.
-Undaunted, the McNeals persisted and church services were originally held in the chapel of the Carver Bible Institute and College.
+Since many failed to keep their word, Pastor McNeal jokes that he was probably “the most lied to pastor in Atlanta.”
+Undaunted, the McNeals persisted and church services were held in the chapel of the Carver Bible Institute and College.

-Pastor started the church on three essentials: a desire that no one would be ignorant of the Word of God, men would take their biblical roles in the church and home, and no one would be turned away.
+Dr. McNeal started the church on three essentials: a desire that no one would be ignorant of the Word of God, men would take their biblical roles in the church and home, and no one would be turned away.
 The importance of the Word of God was indicated by including the word “Bible” in the name of the church.
-Pastor wanted to “dispel ignorance” of the Bible in the black community.
+Dr. McNeal wanted to “dispel ignorance” of the Bible in the black community.

-Over the years, the Lord has given Pastor many opportunities to get involved and help.
+Over the years, the Lord gave Dr. McNeal many opportunities to get involved as it relates to race relations.
 For example, several African-American pastors seeking fellowship with the General Association of Regular Baptist Churches (GARBC) had been turned away during the Civil Rights era.
 They had founded the Fundamental Baptist Fellowship Association (FBFA) in 1962.
-Pastor joined and has since been actively involved in this association of black fundamental evangelicals.
-He has served three terms as president and is currently the Southern Representative and a member of Steering Council.
+He joined and has been actively involved in this association of black fundamental evangelicals.

-ABBC has always had a burden for winning souls and sponsors many home and foreign missionaries.
-We are a member of the FBFA and the GARBC.
+Under the leadership of Dr. McNeal, ABBC has always had a burden for winning souls and sponsors many home and foreign missionaries.
+The church is a member of the Baptist Fellowship Association (formerly FBFA) and the GARBC.